SamPrefontaine/node-web-skel/README.md

 #### Running tests
 A good way to determine if your system is ready to run this webstack, run the tests.
-It will tell you if redis and other dependencies are not met.
+It will tell you if stack dependencies such as modules and settings are met.
+As this stack progresses, tests will allow a test driven style of development.

     $ npm test

 #### Doing fun interactive stuff!
-If you want to interact with the web server, simply start the server up inside the coffee console
+If you want to interact with the web server, simply start the server up inside the coffee console.
+You will have access to web, which is running a listening web server.
+Go ahead and tab complete the object to see what it contains.

     $ cd node-web-skel
     $ coffee